itzg/docker-minecraft-server/README.md

 ## Server configuration

-By default the server configuration will be created and set based on the following environment variables, but only the first time the server is started.
+By default, the server configuration will be created and set based on the following environment variables, but only the first time the server is started.
 If the `server.properties` file already exists, the values in them will not be changed.

-If you would like to override the server configuration each time the container starts up, you can set the OVERRIDE_SERVER_PROPERTIES environment variable like:
+If you would like to override the server configuration each time the container starts up, you can set the `OVERRIDE_SERVER_PROPERTIES` environment variable like:

     docker run -d -e OVERRIDE_SERVER_PROPERTIES=true ...

-This will reset any manual configuration of the `server.properties` file, so if you want to make any persistent configuration changes you will need to make sure you have properly set the proper environment variables in your docker run command (described below).
+This will reset any manual configuration of the `server.properties` file, so if you want to make any persistent configuration changes you will need to make sure you have properly set the proper environment variables in your container configuration.

+In the opposite case, you can skip the startup script's creation of `server.properties`, by setting `SKIP_SERVER_PROPERTIES` to "true".

 ### Message of the Day